 Last year, Girl Scouts of the USA (GSUSA) was honored to attend and participate in the 54th Commission on the Status of Women at the United Nations, where girls were encouraged to take action on global issues concerning women and girls.
 Our participation in that conference was recently the subject of numerous internet stories and blogs that are factually inaccurate and troubling.
 Here are the facts of that meeting:

-* The Girls Only Workshop was jointly hosted by Girl Scouts of the USA, UNICEF’s Working Group on Girls, Girls Learn International and The Grail.
+The Girls Only Workshop was jointly hosted by Girl Scouts of the USA, UNICEF’s Working Group on Girls, Girls Learn International and The Grail.
 The meeting was only open to the girls and participating sponsors.

-* Only seven adults were in the room at the time of the meeting, each representing one of the sponsors of the event.
+Only seven adults were in the room at the time of the meeting, each representing one of the sponsors of the event.
 No one from Catholic Family & Human Rights Institute was in the room to report on the event.

-* 30 – 35 girls from across the world participated in this event.
+Thirty-to-thirty-five girls from across the world participated in this event.
 All teenagers.

-* The girls received a copy of the only document they were working on titled (“The Girls’ Statement”).
+The girls received a copy of the only document they were working on titled (“The Girls’ Statement”).
 No other documents were given to the girls as part of this event.

-* The room in question was also used to host other events over the course of the ulti-day conference.
+The room in question was also used to host other events over the course of the ulti-day conference.
 Prior to our girls entering the room, we did not “sanitize’ the room to ensure that no trash or other items were left behind.
 We did request that those not associated with the sponsors leave the room prior to our session.

+The Girl Scouts of the USA was not contacted by Catholic Family & Human Rights Institute (C-FAM) regarding its initial story to discuss the facts of this event.
+Had they applied these basic journalistic standards, perhaps the true details of this event would have been reported.
 Our Mission in Girl Scouting is to build girls of courage, confidence and character – who make the world a better place.
 We continue to be proud of our girls and look forward to showing the world what our girls can do.
 We thank everyone for their support of Girl Scouting.